nicinabox/superslides/README.md

 # Superslides - [changelog](https://github.com/nicinabox/superslides/blob/master/changelog.md)

 Superslides is a full screen slider for jQuery heavily influenced by Nathan Searles' [SlidesJS](https://github.com/nathansearles/slides/).
-It's designed to be as flexible as possible, while maintaining a reasonable code base and good browser compatibility.
+It's designed to be flexible, while maintaining a reasonable code base and good browser compatibility.

 ## Usage

-[Check out the demo](http://nicinabox.github.com/superslides/) for a complete example.
-Basic usage is as follows.
-See options below for things you can change.
+[Check out the demo](http://nicinabox.github.com/superslides/) for an interactive example.
+Use like your standard jQuery plugin:

     $('#slides').superslides(options_hash)